 There are two key details to note here:

-Controllerkeyword suffix is always singular.
-Meaning we don't use
+The Controller keyword suffix is always singular.
+Meaning we don't use Controllers as suffix.

 In case of RESTful routes, controller actions are usually named after the standard CRUD operations performed by RESTful routes namely index, show, new, create, edit, update and delete.
 For example: